christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 As we can see, we have to put the name and set the type to "static".
 Also we have to fill all tiles that occupies.
 Now we can pass to code.

-We will create an entity setting its position and name.
+We will create an entity, setting its position and name.
 Depending of the name we will assign a rect or another for the texture.
 ```cpp
 ent_Static::ent_Static(int x, int y, std::string name) :j1Entity(Types::STATIC, x, y, name)
 {